MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-infrastructure.md

 Within the hub and spoke model that Contoso has chosen, it needs to think about how traffic from the on-premises datacenter, and from the internet, will be routed.
 Here's how Contoso has decided to handle routing for both the East US 2 and Central US hubs:

-- Contoso is designing a network known which allows for traffic from the internet and from their corporate network using a VPN to Azure.
+- Contoso is designing a network that allows traffic from the internet as well as from their corporate network using a VPN to Azure.
 - The network architecture has two boundaries, an untrusted front-end perimeter zone and a back-end trusted zone.
 - A firewall will have a network adapter in each zone, controlling access to trusted zones.
 - From the internet: